dourgulf/VideoCore/README.md

-#VideoCore branch by me
+#VideoCore branch for me

-This project fork from [VideoCore](https://github.com/jgh-/VideoCore) Coz the jgh have not focus on this project for a long time.
-And I am using and improving this project for a long time, so I want to only update this branch later.
+This project fork from [VideoCore](https://github.com/jgh-/VideoCore).
+Thanks the great work of jgh-

+Coz jgh- had not focus on this project for a long time.
+And I was using and improving this project for a long time, so I want to only update this branch later.

-BTW: Some Chinese company using VideoCore(like baidu and tencent), but I can't see any improve from such "great" company.
-It is a bad news?
+BTW: There are some Chinese company using VideoCore(like Baidu and Tencent), but I can't see any improvement from such "great" company.
+It that a bad news?

+---
+#VideoCore
 VideoCore is a project inteded to be an audio and video manipulation and streaming graph.
 It currently works with iOS.

 ###Table of Contents